Best Overall: Daiwa BG (click to see)

 - Sleek black anodized aluminum housing

-The Daiwa Bg spinning reel for inshore fishing is equal parts form and function, offering anglers a reel that should not only perform to a high degree of efficiency but look good while doing so.
+The Daiwa BG spinning reel for inshore fishing is equal parts form and function, offering anglers a reel that should not only perform to a high degree of efficiency but look good while doing so.
 This reel features a sleek black anodized, machined aluminum housing, an oversized Digigear for increased torque, an infinite anti-reverse system, and a lightweight Dynamic Cut Aluminum ABS Spool.
-If you are in search of a high-end spinning reel that offers numerous premium features, then this is likely your best option.
+If you search for a high-end spinning reel that offers numerous premium features, then this is likely your best option.

 CLICK TO SEE MORE